NissimBansal/IEEE_Assignments/README.md

 - Tick : The system clock oscillates at a fixed frequency and each complete oscillation is sent as a signal/pulse which is one tick.
 The APB1 bus (which is where our timer is) receives a clock signal of 84 MHz per second.
 - Counter : The counter is the heart of the timer and is used as a unit which helps trigger overflow events and such.
 It increases by one every tick.
+- Prescalar : It is a value which the incoming clock signal from system clocks is divided by before it reaches the counter.
+The formula is Frequency(counter) = Frequency(System)/[Prescalar value + 1].
+- Auto reload : It is also a value that defines the max value the counter can count upto before it resets and and interrupt flag is sent.